alanmellorbjss/go-concurrency-conundrums/channels-blocking.md

 # Channels: Communicating data between goroutines

-For problems that are not _embarrasingly parallel_, by definition, we need to pass synchronise activity goroutines.
+For problems that are not _embarrasingly parallel_, by definition, we need to synchronise activity between goroutines.
 We may need to synchronise execution between goroutines.
 Or we may need to share data.
 A consumer of some data will need to wait for a producer to supply it.
 Until then, the consumer is blocked and can do no useful work.

 Channels are the preferred way for a Go program to communicate between different goroutines.